psj1997/classification_generalization/work_report/work_report_7_18.md

 ​

-<center>table 3 accuracy of removing 10% of the high feature importance</center>
+table 3 accuracy of removing 10% of the high feature importance

 |         | FR-CRC   | AT-CRC   | CN-CRC   | US-CRC   | DE-CRC   |